 If you like this article, follow us on Facebook for more Costa Rica/travel tips and inspiration!

 I hope this posts clears up any questions you have any Adobe Rent a Car insurance including the credit card insurance.
-Don’t forget we have an exclusive offer with Adobe Rent a Car to give all Mytanfeet readers a 10-25% discount, free 2nd driver, cell phone and baby and booster seats as well as 33% off GPS.
+Don’t forget we have an exclusive offer with Adobe Rent a Car to give all Mytanfeet readers a 10-25% discount, 2 free drivers, cell phone and baby and booster seats as well as 33% off GPS.
 Get the discount here.

 If you need more information about renting a car in Costa Rica, these posts has all you need to know.